 Day 01: Arrive Siem Reap (CAMBODIA)

-Upon arrival at Siem Reap International Airport, we are welcomed and transferred to our hotel located next to Angkor*, one of the most important archaeological sites in Southeast Asia.
+Upon arrival at Siem Reap International Airport, we are welcomed and transferred to our hotel.
+Hotel check in is at 2:00 PM.
+Our accommodation has a prime location next to Angkor, one of the most important archaeological sites in Southeast Asia.
 The Angkor Archaeological Park contains the magnificent remains of the different capitals of the Khmer Empire, dating back from the 9th to the 15th century.
 This legendary megacity offers a series of impressive monuments, including more than a thousand temples, several different ancient urban plans and an elaborate water network that researchers say may have supported up to one million people.

-Overnight: Lotus Blanc Hotel, Siem Reap (3 nights)
+Overnight: Lotus Blanc Hotel (Deluxe Room), Siem Reap (3 nights)

 Day 02: Siem Reap

-A spectacular sunrise tour of the famous Angkor Wat temple.
+Savour a spectacular sunrise tour of the famous Angkor Wat temple.
 Angkor Wat is the largest religious monument in the world.
 It also features the longest continuous bas-relief in the world, which runs along the outer gallery walls and narrates stories from Hindu mythology.
 After breakfast at our hotel, we head to Angkor Thom and visit the Bayon, known for the 216 gigantic stone faces that decorate its 54 towers.
-Next stop on our exploration is Ta Prohm, which remains largely as it was when it was rediscovered, engulfed by the surrounding jungle.
+Next stop on our exploration is Ta Prohm, famously used in the movie Lara Croft: Tomb Raider.
 The giant trees taking over the crumbling ruins make this temple complex especially photogenic.
-In the afternoon, we head to Banteay Srei, located 25 kilometers from the main group of temples.
+In the afternoon, we head to Banteay Srei.
 Praised as the jewel of Khmer art for its highly regarded and incredibly elaborate wall carvings, this complex was made from red sandstone in the 10th century.
 The complex’s miniature buildings make it unique among Angkor’s massive monuments.
 (B)

 Day 03: Siem Reap

 A fascinating day ahead as we explore Tonle Sap Lake.
 Throughout history, the lake has been the backbone of Cambodia’s food production.
 As one of the world’s most varied and productive ecosystems, the region proved capable of supporting the ancient Khmer civilization, the largest pre-industrial settlement complex in world history.
-To this day, the lake affects the livelihood of large numbers of Cambodia’s rural population.
 We board a traditional boat to discover the floating villages and fish farms of this legendary lake.
 Afterwards, we enjoy an ox cart ride through the Cambodian countryside and experience traditional life in the local villages.
 In the afternoon, we explore a local market and meet the friendly Khmer people, selling a variety of local foods, fruits, clothes and crafts.
 Some Cambodian snack favorites include fried grasshoppers, spiders, cockroaches, crickets and baby frogs.
 We can try some for ourselves if we dare!
 (B)

 We enjoy a free day to explore Siem Reap on our own.
 Some optional activities that we can indulge in include getting a massage, enjoying a Cambodian cooking demonstration or shopping for beautiful Cambodian arts and craft souvenirs.
+Contact Bestway Tours & Safaris for ideas, and to pre-book.
 Check out from hotel.
-Late afternoon we are transferred to the airport for our flight to Ha Noi, the capital of Vietnam (Flight #VN836 ETD 18:05 hrs ETA 19:50 hrs).
+Late afternoon we are transferred to the airport for our flight to Hanoi, the capital of Vietnam.
 Upon arrival at Noi Bai airport, we are met and transferred to our hotel.

-Today we explore Ha Noi, starting with a visit to the mausoleum of Vietnam’s revolutionary communist leader Ho Chi Minh and the nearby One Pillar Pagoda.
+Today, we explore Hanoi, starting with a visit to the mausoleum of Vietnam’s revolutionary communist leader Ho Chi Minh and the nearby One Pillar Pagoda.
 We then continue to the Imperial Citadel of Thang Long*, centre of Vietnam’s military power for over a millennium.
-The complex’s monumental palaces and pavilions reflect a unique Southeast Asian culture specific to this region, as the crossroads between influence from China to the north and the ancient kingdom of Champa to the south.
 We then explore the Temple of Literature, Vietnam’s first university constructed in the 11th century.
-Afterwards walk through Ha Noi’s vibrant Old Quarter on a special tour.
+Afterwards, walk through Hanoi’s vibrant Old Quarter on a special tour.
 Experience the area’s world famous street food as we venture through local shops, small eateries, and roadside markets selling fresh herbs, fruits and vegetables.
 The owners of the food stalls are always helpful and love to explain how they prepare their dishes.
 We then visit a renowned local coffee shop, where we will get a demonstration and tasting of a delicious Hanoi specialty, egg coffee.
 Afterwards we stop at beautiful Hoan Kiem Lake for some fantastic photographic opportunities.
 We end our day attending a traditional Water Puppet show, a uniquely Northern Vietnamese art form depicting scenes from rural life and episodes of national legends.
 (B)

 After breakfast, we spend our morning driving to Ha Long Bay*, located in the Gulf of Tonkin.
 The bay’s stunning limestone pillars and caves make it a Vietnam must-see.
 This UNESCO World Heritage Site features over 1600 islands and islets, which form a spectacular seascape of natural scenery.
 Upon arrival at the pier, we enjoy a welcome drink before we board our cruise ship.
 Lunch with fresh seafood will be served while our boat cruises through the many stone islets, floating villages and small beaches.
 Visit a floating fishing village to talk and meet with local villagers prior to an afternoon of free time spent swimming or lounging on the sundeck.
 Dinner is served once the boat anchors off at a quiet designated overnight area.
 Overnight on board in Ha Long Bay.

-Overnight: Huonghai Sea Life Cruise, Ha Long Bay (1 night) (B, L, D)
+Overnight: La Regina Grand Cruise (ROH Cabin), Ha Long Bay (1 night) (B, L, D)

 Note: If weather conditions demand, the itinerary is subject to change without prior notice.

 Breakfast is served while our boat cruises around Ha Long Bay, passing by many islets named for their shapes, such as Dog, Incense Urn, Fighting Cock, Finger, etc. We then explore Surprise Cave, one of the most spectacular caves in the area.
-Once we have cruised our way back to the wharf, we disembark in the mid-morning and are transferred directly to the airport for our flight to Da Nang (Flight # VN185 ETD 1830 hrs ETA 1950 hrs).
+Once we have cruised our way back to the wharf, we disembark in the mid-morning and are transferred directly to the airport for our flight to Da Nang.
 Upon arrival in Da Nang, we are transferred to our hotel in Hoi An.
 The evening is free.

-Overnight: Hoi An Silk Marina Resort & Spa, Hoi An (3 nights) (B)
+Overnight: Bel Marina Resort Hoian (Deluxe City View Balcony), Hoi An (3 nights) (B)

 Day 08: Hoi An